-“What should I write about on my blog?” and “How do I get interesting blog post topic ideas?” are two things every blogger struggles with at some point or another.
+“What should I write about on my blog?” and “How do I get interesting blog post ideas?” are two things every blogger struggles with at some point or another.
 You cannot afford to sit and wait for inspiration to strike.

 Use the tips from this guide to spark unique blog post ideas and blast away at a new content piece with a sense of purpose.
 They will get you into the writing zone and you will not get stuck for topics to write about.

-Keep a blog post ideas doc and never start with an empty page
+Keep a blog post ideas doc

 The worst thing that can happen to an idea is to let it slip through your fingers like sand.
 Inspiration comes and goes in a flash so make sure to capture it.